 Deep Learning, Computer Vision, and Image Processing

 - Smart Distributed Multimodal Sensor Networks.
-In this project I server as the principal investigator and main inventor.
-I use affordable and low-power sensors and systems to design and deploy smart sensor networks for robust and ubiquitous activity and event analysis and logging.
+In this project I developed methods that use affordable and low-power sensors and systems (i.e., smart sensor networks) for robust and ubiquitous activity and event analysis and logging.

 Data Sciences & Machine Learning